Last updated 1 August 2019

 14.3.2 each party shall return and make no further use of any equipment, property, Documentation and other items (and all copies of them) belonging to the other party;

 14.3.3 Healthera may destroy or otherwise dispose of any of the Customer Data in its possession;

-14.3.4 Customer shall immediately pay Healthera all Subscription Fees under the Order Form to the end of the Initial Subscription Term; and
+14.3.4 Customer shall immediately pay Healthera all Subscription Fees under an Order Form to the end of the Initial Subscription Term;

 15 Force Majeure